 Collections and Research

-Clothing and accessories, domestic objects, hunting and fishing equipment, weapons of war, objects used for transportation, ceremonial items and various forms of artistic expression, archaeological objects.
+Clothing and accessories, domestic objects, hunting and fishing equipment, weapons of war, objects used for transportation, ceremonial items, archaeological objects and works illustrating various forms of artistic expression.

-Furniture, silver, ceramics, glass, pewter and other metal objects, items related to food preparation and household decoration and management, toys and games, sports equipment, weapons, hunting and fishing tools, folk art and numismatic materials.
+Furniture, silver, ceramics, glass, pewter and other metal objects, items related to food preparation, interior decoration, household management and tobacco, scientific instruments, terrestrial and celestial globes, toys and games, sports equipment, weapons, hunting and fishing tools, coins and medals.

-Correspondence, diaries, minutes, books of account, deeds of sale, maps and plans, dance cards, advertisements, menus and other documents, all reflecting the histories of individuals and families, associations, administrations and businesses, events, and social customs and practices.
+Correspondence, diaries, minutes, books of account, contracts, maps and plans, dance cards, advertisements, menus and assorted other documents, all reflecting the histories of individuals, families, associations, administrations and businesses, events, and social customs and practices.

 Search the collections